IncognitoCoding/transmission_media_extractor/README.md

 ## Script Info:
 * Extracted media file will extract into the media files root folder.
 Allows easy import of .nfo files from Sonarr/Radarr.
-* The log file auto clears at 1 Megabyte
+* The log file auto clears at 1 Megabyte.
-* Lots of additional comments
+* Lots of additional comments.
 * No script edits required to use this script.

 ## Tested On: